Milk Allergy in Infants

 In children who show symptoms shortly after they have milk, an allergic reaction can cause:

 - trouble breathing

 - a drop in blood pressure causing lightheadedness or loss of consciousness

-If Your Child Has a Serious Reaction
+If Your Child Has an Allergic Reaction

 - Give the epinephrine auto-injector right away.
 Every second counts in an allergic reaction.

 - Then, call 911 or take your child to the emergency room.
 Your child needs to be under medical supervision because, even if the worst seems to have passed, a second wave of serious symptoms can happen.

 If you think your infant is allergic to milk, call your baby's doctor.
 He or she will ask you questions and talk to you about what's going on.
 After the doctor examines your baby, some stool tests and blood tests might be ordered.
 The doctor may refer you to an allergist (a doctor who specializes in treating allergies).